Configuration

 Configuration Management for Different Environments

-During the application development process, different IP addresses or endpoints need to be managed for different environments such as test, development and production.
+During application development, different IP addresses or endpoints need to be managed for different environments such as test, development and production.
 Each environment may have its own settings and endpoint information.
-For example, different IPs such as “testservis” in the development environment and “prodservis” in the production environment can be used.
-Instead of manually changing this information in every release, it is possible to automatically make these settings according to the environment information.
-On the Kuika platform, you can utilize configuration files to make this management more effective and eliminate manual changes.
-In this training content, you will learn how to manage configuration management for different environments and how to read data from appsetting.json file.
+On the Kuika platform, you can automate this management through configuration files.
+In this course, you will learn configuration management for different environments and how to read data from appsettings.json file.

 Step 1: Define Your Environments

-If your application runs in different environments, such as test, development and production environments, you may need to use different IP addresses or endpoints for these environments.
-It is important to automate environment-based settings to reduce this manual process.
+• If your application needs to run in test, development and production environments, you can use different IP addresses or endpoints for these environments.
+This prevents manual changes by automating environment-based settings.

 Step 2: Configure the Appsetting.json File

-For example, you can keep data for test, development and production environments in the following format.
+• You can store data for test, development and production environments using the following format:

-Step 3: Reading Data Based on Environment Information
+Step 3: Reading Data Based on Ambient Information

-You can follow the steps below to use the C# data source:
+• Follow these steps to use the data source:

-1. After logging in to the Kuika platform, open the project you will work on from the “Apps” screen.
+• Select the project you will work with from the Apps screen.

-With this structure, you do not have to manually change IP or endpoint information for different environments before each broadcast.
-The application automatically uses the correct settings based on the environment information.
+• With this structure, you do not manually change IP or endpoint information for different environments before each broadcast.
+The application automatically uses the correct settings according to the environment information.

-In this guide, you have learned step by step how to manage configuration management for different environments and how to read data from appsettings.json file on Kuika platform.
+In this training content, you learned configuration management for different environments on the Kuika platform and the processes of reading data from appsettings.json file.

 No items found.